QueNerguy/WikiQuedia/content/I Notes/Engineering Thermodynamics/Introduction to Engineering  Thermodynamics.md

 $$
 dU = a\cdot f(x)dx + \left[ x \cdot  D_x \left[g(x) \right]_y - g(x) \right] dy
 $$
-Now, this may still be an unpleasantly complicated to compute equation, but it resembles the notation often seen in calculus courses much more, and with it the math becomes more clear.
+Now, this may still be an unpleasantly complicated equation to compute with, but it resembles the notation often seen in calculus courses much more, and with it the math becomes more clear.
 - ***[Example Integration of Physical Equations](example%20integration%20of%20physical%20equations)***
 ### Systems
 The term system is used to mean just "that which we are studying", this means that when looking at a system we are drawing a boundary between the subject of study, and that which is external and not included in our calculations.
 This boundary has great influence on how we approach the system, and there are a few different ways to draw this boundary.
 Think of a vat of water, you could draw the boundary at the vat itself to study it's dynamics, somewhere inside to study the [pressure](Pressure), or at the feet at the vat to study if it will break the floor.
 The choice of boundary can greatly help with and ease our calculations, because it may reduce the amount of variables we have to account for when solving equations. <br>We define three types of systems: